DanielCoffey1/ClearGlass/README.md

 - Confirmation dialogs to prevent accidental uninstallation
 - Detailed progress feedback during uninstallation process

+**Note on Steam Games:**
+Steam games are detected automatically by their app ID (e.g., "Steam App 1091500") and are always uninstalled using the Steam client (via `steam://uninstall/<AppID>`).
+They are not uninstalled using winget or other methods.
+This ensures proper removal and avoids errors.

 ### Keep Apps Feature

 - Select which apps to protect during bloatware removal